 The Public Interest Disclosure Act 1998 gives protection to employees against being subject to detrimental treatment or dismissal by their employer on the grounds that they have raised a protected disclosure.
 Detrimental treatment includes disciplinary action, threats or other unfavourable treatment connected with raising a concern.
-Where an individual discovers information which he/she believes indicates malpractice or wrongdoing or the misuse of public funds within the College, then the information should be disclosed without fear of reprisal and may be made independently of their direct line management.
-In the instance of allegations of the misuse of public funds being made, the Secretary to the Board must notify the Scottish Funding Council
+Where an individual discovers information which they believe indicates malpractice or wrongdoing or the misuse of public funds within the College, then the information should be disclosed without fear of reprisal and may be made independently of their direct line management.
+In the instance of allegations of the misuse of public funds being made, the Director of Organisational Development and HR must notify the Scottish Funding Council.